Microscopic Theory of Nonlinear Hall Effect in Three-dimensional Magnetic Systems

 \begin{description} \item [{PACS~numbers}] 72.80.-r, 75.10.\textminus b, 75.47.-m, 75.76.+j \item [{Keywords}] Nonlinear Hall conductivity, emergent gauge field, magnetic Hopfion \end{description}

-Plethora of Hall effects have unveiled many exicting physical phenomena in condensed matter physics, such as the quantum spin hall effect, which reveals the non-trivial topological band structures of topological insulators\citep{QSHE2006}.
+Plethora of Hall effects have unveiled many exciting physical phenomena in condensed matter physics, such as the quantum spin hall effect, which reveals the non-trivial topological band structures of topological insulators\citep{QSHE2006}.
 Unlike linear Hall effects, the non-linear Hall effect (NLHE) would happen in the systems without time reversal symmetry broken\citep{NonlinearTRS,NLHTRS}.
-Its close connetion to non-trivial topology makes NLHE as an useful tool to unlock novel condensed matter systems, such as Weyl semimetals\citep{NLHWeylTheory2021,Machon2022Weyl} and topological insulators\citep{Yasuda2017Ti,Rao2021Ti}.
-Nonliear Hall conductivty (NLHC) $\chi_{abb}$ has been measured in layered WTe$_{2}$ structures\citep{QiongMaWTe22019}, layered graphene\citep{NLHGraphene2,NLHGraphene2022}, Weyl semimetal TaIrTe$_{4}$\citep{WeylTaIrTe42021} and topological antiferromagnetic heterostructure\citep{NHAnti2023}.
-Theoretically, several technical methods have been developed to compute $\chi_{abb}$ in real materials, such as Boltzmann equation method\citep{NLHBolz2019,NLHBoltz2019} and Feynman diagrammatic technique\citep{NLHDiagramMoore2019,NLHGeneralHaizhou2021,NLHGeneral2}.
-It has been revealed that the NLHC is associated with the Berry curvature dipole in the reciprocal space \citep{NLQHBerryCurvature2015,NLHBerry1}.
+Its close connection to non-trivial topology makes NLHE as an useful tool to unlock novel condensed matter systems, such as Weyl semimetals\citep{NLHWeylTheory2021,Machon2022Weyl} and topological insulators\citep{Yasuda2017Ti,Rao2021Ti}.
+Nonlinear Hall conductivty (NLHC) $\chi_{abb}$ has been measured in layered WTe$_{2}$ structures\citep{QiongMaWTe22019}, layered graphene\citep{NLHGraphene2,NLHGraphene2022}, Weyl semimetal TaIrTe$_{4}$\citep{WeylTaIrTe42021} and topological antiferromagnetic heterostructure\citep{NHAnti2023}.
+Theoretically, several technical methods have been developed to compute $\chi_{abb}$ in real materials, such as Boltzmann transport theory\citep{NLHBolz2019,NLHBoltz2019}, Feynman diagrammatic technique\citep{NLHDiagramMoore2019,NLHGeneralHaizhou2021,NLHGeneral2} and numerical supercell method\citep{Chen2024Lattice}.
+It has been revealed that the NLHC is associated with the Berry curvature dipole in the reciprocal space \citep{Gao2014Field,NLQHBerryCurvature2015,NLHBerry1}.
 The analogy of NLHE in real space can be achieved in magnetic materials hosting topological spin textures.
-Recent years have witnessed the rising of three-dimentional topological spintronics, whose central topic is to search for the Hopfion\citep{HopifionFisher2021,Yu2023FH}, a three-dimesional texture resembling a twisted skyrmion tube, in various of magnetic systems, such as chiral magnets\citep{Zang2018Nanodisk,Sutcliffe2018CM,Zang2020Dynamics,Khodzhaev2022DynamicsChiral,Zheng2023Hopfion} and frustrated magnets\citep{Sutcliffe2018Frustrated,Naya2022Frustrated}.
-The previous research works\citep{NLHHopfionTatara,HopfionNLHYLiu2023} show that $\chi_{abb}$ is proportional to the emergent toroidal moment of the Hopfion, expressed as $\mathcal{T}_{a}^{e}=\frac{1}{2}\int d^{3}r($${\bf r}\times{\bf b})_{a}$, where ${\bf b}$ is the emergent magnetic field originates from the local magentic structures through semi-classical Boltzmann equation.
+Recent years have witnessed the rising of three-dimensional topological spintronics, whose central topic is to search for the Hopfion\citep{HopifionFisher2021,Yu2023FH}, a three-dimensional texture resembling a twisted skyrmion tube, in various of magnetic systems, such as chiral magnets\citep{Zang2018Nanodisk,Sutcliffe2018CM,Zang2020Dynamics,Khodzhaev2022DynamicsChiral,Zheng2023Hopfion} and frustrated magnets\citep{Sutcliffe2018Frustrated,Naya2022Frustrated}.
+The previous research works\citep{NLHHopfionTatara,HopfionNLHYLiu2023} show that $\chi_{abb}$ is proportional to the emergent toroidal moment of the Hopfion, expressed as $\mathcal{T}_{a}^{e}=\frac{1}{2}\int d^{3}r($${\bf r}\times{\bf b})_{a}$, where ${\bf b}$ is the emergent magnetic field originates from the local magnetic structures through semi-classical Boltzmann equation.
 It is the counterpart of Berry curvature dipole in real space.
-In our work, a field theoretic approach is employed to derived the nonlinear Hall conductivities in a three dimensional magnetic continous model based on Feynman diagrammatic technique.We start our calcualtion from the Hamiltonian of the electrons coupling with local magnetic structure, which is
+In our work, a quantum field theoretic approach is employed to derive the NLHC in a three dimensional magnetic continuous model based on Feynman diagrammatic technique.
+We start our calculation from the Hamiltonian of the electrons coupling with local magnetic structure, which is